alex1115alex/ct-b-gone/README.md

 What makes the "Air" better:

--Uses a TinyPOCO (very small ESP32 with built-in battery charging) instead of a generic ESP32 -Uses a protoboard instead of a breadboard
+- Uses a TinyPOCO (very small ESP32 with built-in battery charging) instead of a generic ESP32

+- Uses a protoboard instead of a breadboard

 ![CT-B-GONE Air](pics/photo_2022-03-14_08-42-25.jpg)